grafana/mimir/operations/mimir-mixin/docs/playbooks.md

   - The panels in the dashboard are vertically sorted by the network path (eg. on the write path: cortex-gw -> distributor -> ingester)
 - If the failing service is going OOM (`OOMKilled`): scale up or increase the memory
 - If the failing service is crashing / panicking: look for the stack trace in the logs and investigate from there
+  - If crashing service is query-frontend, querier or store-gateway, and you have "activity tracker" feature enabled, look for `found unfinished activities from previous run` message and subsequent `activity` messages in the log file to see which queries caused the crash.

 ### MimirIngesterUnhealthy